 Retinal vascular occlusion (RVO) is the second most prevalent cause of visual loss related to retinal vascular diseases, after diabetic retinopathy.
-Risk factors for retinal vascular occlusion include diabetes, hypertension, obesity, coronary artery disease, and stroke.
-Retinal artery occlusion is caused by vasospasm, vasculitis, reduced arterial perfusion, and thromboembolism of retinal arteries.
-In this retrospective cohort study, Taiwanese researchers investigated the risk of RVO after the messenger RNA (mRNA) COVID-19 vaccination.
+Risk factors include diabetes, hypertension, obesity, and coronary artery disease.
+The causes are vasospasm, vasculitis, reduced arterial perfusion, and thromboembolism of retinal arteries.
+In this retrospective cohort study, Taiwanese researchers investigated the risk of RVO after the vaccination with messenger RNA (mRNA) COVID-19 vaccines.

-Notably, a recent animal study that investigated the possible ocular transmission and tropism of SARS-CoV-2 and its interaction with cells lining the blood-retinal barrier has shown that the prolonged presence of SARS-CoV-2 S protein (thirty days after the intravitreal injection in C57BL/6J mice) resulted in microaneurysms, retinal atrophy, and RVO.
-According to the authors, these findings of retinal vascular changes and long-term pathologies seen after prolonged presence of the S antigen may be related to symptoms registered in individuals with post-COVID syndrome. https://discovermednews.com/retinal-inflammation-after-intranasal-infection-with-sars-cov-2/
+Importantly, it seems that RVO results from the prolonged presence of SARS-CoV-2 S protein.
+According to the results of an animal study that investigated the possible ocular transmission and tropism of SARS-CoV-2 for cells lining the blood-retinal barrier, the presence of SARS-CoV-2 S protein thirty days after the intravitreal injection led to microaneurysms, retinal atrophy, and RVO.
+The authors stated that these findings of long-term retinal vascular pathologies observed after prolonged presence of the S antigen could be related to certain symptoms registered in post-COVID patients. https://discovermednews.com/retinal-inflammation-after-intranasal-infection-with-sars-cov-2/

 Conclusion

-According to the authors, it is difficult to establish a definitive association between RVO and vaccination because of limited evidence and the low frequency of this disease.
-This study underscores the need for further research.
-In addition, ophthalmologists should consider retinal vascular occlusion in vulnerable patients after COVID-19 vaccinations.
+According to the authors, a molecular mimicry of the SARS-CoV-2 S glycoprotein, which shares sequence homology with human proteins, may play a central role in RVO.
+Although it is difficult to establish a definitive association between RVO and vaccination because of limited evidence and the low frequency of this disease, this study underscores the need for further research.

 This article was published in the npj Vaccines.